AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

         Refer to this bug reported on the Luma3DS repo on GitHub.</a>
       </p>
       <p>
-        I recommend trying the experimental version of Luma3DS that fixes the LayeredFS issue, which can be
+        I recommend installing the experimental version of Luma3DS that fixes the LayeredFS issue, which can be
         <a href="/files/3DS/boot.firm">downloaded here</a>.
         Commit version:
         <a href="https://github.com/LumaTeam/Luma3DS/commit/a608ad82412eb9114b1fecc3411c14d270858154" target="_blank">